nicolamarchiotto/blog/content/_index.it.md

 <!-- I am Nicola Marchiotto, a Robotic and Software Engineer.
 This is a website I developed to share my portfolio and to keep track of my hobbies. -->

 <br>
 L'informatica è il mio punto forte e fa parte della mia routine quotidiana.
-Mi piacerebbe imparare di più di Elettronica e Meccanica, e punto di migliorare tali lacune sperimentando con futuri progetti "fai da te".
-Sono un calciatore dilettante e un lettore occasionale, a cui serve sempre un'eternità per finire un libro.
+Mi piacerebbe imparare di più di Elettronica e Meccanica, e punto a migliorare tali lacune sperimentando con i miei <em>home-projects</em>.
+Sono un calciatore dilettante e un lettore occasionale a cui serve sempre un'eternità per finire un libro.
 <!-- Computer Science is what I am good at and it is part of my daily routine.
 Electronics and Mechanics are my weak points, but on which I am plannig to get better at with my home projects.
 I am an amateur soccer player and an occasional reader who takes an eternity to finish a book. -->